owid/etl/README.md

 bulk_backport
 ```

 (specify `--limit` to make it process only a subset of datasets).
 It goes through all public datasets with at least one variable used in a chart and uploads them to Walden catalog (or skip them if they're already there and have the same checksum).
-If you set `--dry-run` flag, it will only persist the datasets locally. **You need S3 credentials to upload them to Walden.**
+If you set `--skip-upload` flag, it will only persist the datasets locally. **You need S3 credentials to upload them to Walden.**

 Note that you still have to commit those updates to [Walden index](https://github.com/owid/walden/tree/master/owid/walden/index), otherwise others won't be able to rerun the ETL.
 (If you don't commit them, running `etl` and `publish` steps will still work for you in your local repository, but not for others).